mike99mac/ovos-tools/README.md

 ## Install and configure OVOS

-Using the *OVOS installer*, by Goldyfruit, to install OVOS in a virtual environment
+Use the *OVOS installer* to install it in a virtual environment.

 ```
 sh -c "curl -s https://raw.githubusercontent.com/OpenVoiceOS/ovos-installer/main/installer.sh -o installer.sh && chmod +x installer.sh && sudo ./installer.sh"
 ```

-This should take about 10 minutes.
+Answer questions as they are asked.

 - Reboot the system